GrapesJS/grapesjs/docs/api/rich_text_editor.md

 });
 rte.add('link', {
   icon: document.getElementById('t'),
-  attributes: {title: 'Link',}
+  attributes: { title: 'Link' },
-  // Example on it's easy to wrap a selected content
+  // Example on how to wrap selected content
   result: rte => rte.insertHTML(`<a href="#">${rte.selection()}</a>`)
 });
 // An example with fontSize